3h-coder/color-conquerer/README.md

 - A player wins when their opponent's health reaches 0.
 - Master cells (deep blue and red cells) represent their respective player.
 Basically, the blue team is you and the red team is your opponent.
 - A player loses HP whenever their master cell takes damage.
-- Players begin with 1 mana point each, and gain an additional one each turn until they reach a maximum of 9.
+- Players begin with 1 mana point each and gain an additional one each turn, up to a maximum of 9.
 - Mana points can be used to spawn cells or cast spells.
 - Cells can move or attack each turn, except the turn where they were spawned.
 - Starting from their second turn, players lose 1 stamina point per turn.
 Once they arrive at 0 stamina, they enter the fatigue state and start taking damage at the beginning of each turn.